-William Herbert Gladstone was born in Hawarden in 1898 (HAW/45/5) and in 1901 he appeared on a census for the first time.
+William Herbert Gladstone was born in Hawarden in 1898 (HAW/45/5) and in 1901 he was recorded on a census for the first time.
 The family was still in the Rectory.
 Stephen E. was still a Clerk in Holy Orders, and Annie was 37 years old.
 The listed children were Catherine, 15, Stephen D 9 and young William H., 2.
 There were 2 visitors.
 Agnes Wickham, 58, sister to Stephen and also a married Gentleman, An.
 G. Hutchins, 47 who was another Clerk in Holy Orders.
 There were 4 servants, 2 of whom had been born locally, Louisa Brentnall, 25, single , born in Chester and Lena Wright, 23, single and who had been born in Hawarden.

 The 1911 census recorded William Herbert’s Mother, Annie Crosthwaite 47, at 11 Abercromby Square in Liverpool.
 Her sister, Maud Mary Wilson, 48 was head of the household.
 Also listed were her sister, Agnes Katherine Wilson, 43 and her brother Sidney Edward Wilson, 41 a Schoolmaster.
 Niece, Elizabeth Gaynor Bickersteth, 4 was also present.
 There were 4 servants were in the household.